 As an independent insurance agent, you’ll have the opportunity to work with the full support of a field marketing organization, or FMO — something captive agents can’t do.
 We recommend working with a top FMO like Ritter Insurance Marketing to help you get started on the right path.
 And don’t worry — your commission levels will remain the same (or potentially increase with independence) whether you’re working for a carrier or partnered with a professional organization.
 You’ll just get even better perks with the latter!

 FMOs can offer you support and resources that a carrier might not be able to provide, such as webinars, additional training, and even marketing materials to help boost your business.
+They’ll help teach you how to get appointed with health insurance companies.
 And while being an independent agent requires knowledge of more products and processes, Ritter provides tools to make sorting through them fast and easy.
+Whether you want to learn how to become a licensed Medicare agent or how to sell another product type, a good FMO will help you succeed.

 The Medicare Quote Engine allows you to search for plans based on your client’s age, zip code, county, gender, and marital status.
 Agents can also utilize Medicareful when helping clients find a plan, and even use it as a marketing tool by creating their own personalized Medicareful website.